Maze Generator — Help

 Easy Mode

 Easy Mode is the fastest way to get from a blank canvas to a finished maze.
-Open Maze → Easy Mode..., then pick whether you want to start from a sample, your own image, or a blank grid.
+Open Maze → Easy Mode....
+On wide screens it opens as a panel under the navigation so the maze stays visible.
+Start from the sample rail, open the full gallery with Browse all, upload an image, or choose No Image for a blank grid.

 Start from the landing screen

-Easy Mode landing screen with Browse Samples, Use Image, and No Image options.
+Easy Mode landing with sample rail, Browse all, Upload Image, and No Image.

 Use a sample maze as a starting point